 Impressions tell you that the app was shown, product page views tell you that users actually reached the listing, and conversion rate tells you how efficiently the listing turns attention into installs.
 Those are related but distinct stages.

 A team that understands the stages can diagnose far more clearly than a team that just celebrates top-line numbers.
+If impressions rise but page views do not, the problem is probably relevance or placement.
+If page views rise but conversion falls, the issue is more likely listing clarity, trust, price, ratings or audience fit.

 How teams misread these metrics